grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

-On their own, these encounters would be enough to make this a worthwhile walk, but we soon realize that these two species are the two standard birds for this piece of woodland (or, at least, they are on a summer evening); we see several more groups of both as we go; if we were counting, we'd have lost count of both species by now.
+On their own, these encounters would be enough to make this a worthwhile walk, but we soon realize that these two species are the two standard birds for this piece of woodland (or, at least, they are on a summer evening); we see several more groups of both as we go.
+If we were counting, we'd have lost count of both species by now.

-As the path heads uphill, the wood thins and becomes more heath like;
+As the path heads uphill, the wood thins and becomes more heath-like;
 the path traces the border between the two.
 A few scattered chats do their usual perching routine, they are all Stonechat though.
 On the wood side, something that is neither flycatcher nor warbler is sitting